mericozcann/Product-Price-Prediction-YZTA-Datathon-2025/README.md

 * More detailed hyperparameter searches using GridSearchCV
 * Explore alternative regression models (CatBoost, LightGBM)

+## 🛡️ License & Kaggle Data Usage

+* This project code is released under the MIT License.

+* Kaggle Dataset Usage Rules:

+* The dataset belongs to the Academy2025 Kaggle Competition and is used for educational purposes and model development only.

+* Submissions and work derived from the dataset must comply with Kaggle competition rules.

+* The dataset cannot be redistributed outside of Kaggle.

+* Notebooks or code sharing is allowed publicly if the dataset itself is not directly shared, and proper citation is given.
 * Add new time series-based features
 * Data augmentation and model ensembles